Estimated reading time 16 minutes, 49 seconds.

 “And I’ll be honest… I think the vast majority of people, if they were in my position, would have made that same decision.
 At that moment in time — when the demand in the mission was so clear, and the need was so clear — it just never occurred to me to say no.”

 During a memorial service back in 2017, former U.S. vice president Mike Pence said, “Without regard to personal safety, they rushed forward to save lives.
-I will always believe that I and many others in our nation’s Capital were able to go home that day and hug our families because of the courage and sacrifice of the heroes of Flight 93.”
+I will always believe that I and many others in our nation’s Capitol were able to go home that day and hug our families because of the courage and sacrifice of the heroes of Flight 93.”

 September 11 will forever be remembered as the day that commercial airliners were hijacked for use as weapons of terrorism.
 However, to Penney, recalling and reliving the events each anniversary only serves the terrorists.
 Instead, she chooses to focus on mediative and healing activities.
 When Penney and her now-husband set a date to get married, they chose Sept.
 12 with the intent to provide something powerful and positive to overshadow inevitable reminders.